 - 7.6.1 Some behaviour by a pupil towards another may be of such a nature that safeguarding concerns are raised.
-Such behaviour may include bullying (including cyberbullying), causing physical harm, initiation / hazing type violence and rituals, sexting or any form of sexual harassment or violence. - 7.6.2 The School's policy and procedures with regard to peer on peer abuse are set out in the School's child protection and safeguarding policy and procedures.
-Concerns about a pupil's welfare because they are the victim or perpetrator of bullying behaviour must be reported in accordance with the child protection and safeguarding policy and procedures and appropriate action taken, taking into account the Devon Child and Families Partnership (DCFP) (formerly known as the Local Safeguarding Children Board) threshold tool. - 7.6.3 The School will always treat a bullying incident as giving rise to a child protection concern when there is reasonable cause to believe that a child (whether victim or perpetrator) is suffering or likely to suffer significant harm.
+Such behaviour may include bullying (including cyberbullying), causing physical harm, initiation / hazing type violence and rituals, sexting or any form of sexual harassment or violence. - 7.6.2 The school's policy and procedures regarding child-on-child abuse are set out in the school's child protection and safeguarding policy and procedures.
+Concerns about a pupil's welfare because they are the victim or perpetrator of bullying behaviour must be reported in accordance with the child protection and safeguarding policy and procedures and appropriate action taken, considering the Devon Child and Families Partnership (DCFP) (formerly known as the Local Safeguarding Children Board) threshold tool. - 7.6.3 The school will always treat a bullying incident as giving rise to a child protection concern when there is reasonable cause to believe that a child (whether victim or perpetrator) is suffering or likely to suffer significant harm.